 The route Napoli-Cagliari runs also twice a week, Tuesday and Thursday, and it takes 13 hours and a half.
 Click here for more information on timetables and latest prices of the Tirrenia route Naples-Cagliari.

 The route Palermo-Cagliari runs once a week, on Saturdays, and it takes 12 hours.
 Click here for more information on timetables and current prices for the route from Palermo to Cagliari.

 Where to stay, hotels in Sant’Antioco

 Sardinia holidays inspire luxury and leisure.
-If this is the goal for your trip to Sant’Antioco, you might want to spoil yourself and pick some of the best hotels of the island.
+If this is the goal for your trip to Sant’Antioco, you might want to spoil yourself and pick some of the best hotels on the island.

 Il Melangolo is just 10 minutes drive from Maladroxia beach.
 But this is not the only perk as this beautiful hotel offers a stylish decor, air conditioning, free WIFI and free private parking

-La Jacaranda is another lovely resort in the island, located some 300 meters from Sant’Antioco city.
+La Jacaranda is another lovely resort on the island, located some 300 meters from Sant’Antioco city.
 Guests will have a wide garden, free WIFI, spacious rooms with private bathroom and free toiletries.
 Available here also bike hire.